MyPreHealth

 In the year you plan to apply ...

-Schedule your Application Strategy Advisor appointment early in the Spring Semester
+Schedule Application Strategy Advisor Appointment

-Students who are able to incorporate feedback from their prehealth advisors are able to make improvements on their final materials and ultimately their applications to medical school.
+Students who are able to incorporate feedback from their PreHealth advisors are able to make improvements on their final materials and ultimately their applications to medical school.
 The strategy appointment/final meeting deadline is APRIL 1.

-Submit your AMCAS Application in June
+Submit AMCAS Application

 Requesting Letters of Recommendation